dbmdz/digitalcollections-commons/dc-commons-file/README.md

 This library ("DC Commons File") contains Services for accessing and working comfortably and flexibly with files.

 Originally it has been developed for usage with Spring Framework.
 Thus it has `@Service` and `@Repository` annotated classes being well known to Spring developers.
+It has been extended for an usage outside a Spring environment.

 With this library you are able to access files via different protocols (as part of URIs):